 It’s an enormously eclectic blend of humanity who also seemed happily disoriented, nobody going in any particular direction as you might expect ants to do,

-Here I am thinking and writing about it when the words of Hunter Thompson came to mind where he describes “gonzo journalism”: being both the observer and the observed at one & the same time rather than an objective judgment.
+Here I am thinking and writing about it when the words of Hunter Thompson come to mind where he describes “gonzo journalism”: being both the observer and the observed at one & the same time rather than an objective judgment.

-Now it has a Disneyesque feel Where all neon has been replaced with stunningly impressive giant LED displays , Over-the-top stage shows, Solid national conferences all the time for everything you could imagine And the ever present brassy posters for prostitution where, however, no naughty bits may ever even be hinted at visually Let alone be shown uncovered.
+All neon has been replaced with stunningly impressive giant LED displays , Over-the-top stage shows, solid national conferences all the time for everything you could imagine And the ever present brassy posters for prostitution where, however, no naughty bits may ever even be hinted at visually Let alone be shown uncovered.

-(Later on, off the strip somewhat I found pole dancing supply merchants, lap dancing trainers and my favorite- A Taoist restaurant)
+(Later on, off the strip somewhat I found pole-dancing supply merchants, lap dancing trainers and my favorite- A Taoist restaurant)

-A loudspeaker outside a casino proudly announces over & over that they would give you $20 back of the first $100 you lose there.
+A loudspeaker outside a casino proudly announces over & over that within, they would give you $20 back of the first $100 you lose there.

-while city fathers utterly gentrify–Yet somehow never lose-the remaining tasteless job of separating anybody from his, her or its money.
+while city fathers utterly gentrify–yet somehow never lose-the remaining tasteless job of separating anybody from his, her or its money.

 Alcohol used to be the drug of choice here; now there are cannabis ads everywhere.

 I loathe that I love it, I fear-..

 I fondle it.
-For it express is my very own confusion and disorientation,
+For it expresses my very own confusion and disorientation,

 This place is my nemesis, my brain hacking tool.